IBM/universal-connectors/docs/faqs_gi.md

 Example:

-For mongo over Filebeat configuration, check on the datasource that:
+For a Mongo over Filebeat configuration, check on the datasource that:

 •	The Mongo database auditing is configured in a mongod.conf file, mongo service is running , mongo audit log file is created.

-•	In the filebeat.yml , in filebeat.inputs: check the path to audit logs.
+•	In the filebeat.yml file , in filebeat.inputs: check the path to the audit logs.
 It should be ***REMOVED***me path as the one configured in the MongoDB configuration file in the auditing section.

-•	In the filebeat.yml,  check that the tags are identical to the ones in the Connection configuration details in on the GI connection page (on the right side of the page).
+•	In the filebeat.yml file,  check that the tags are identical to the ones in the Connection configuration details in on the GI connection page (in the sidebar on the right side of the page).

-To check datasource tag on GI :Go to the connection page, select your connection, click on connection name, check the datasource tag in Univer***REMOVED***l Connector Configuration (on the right side of the page)
+To check datasource tag on GI :Go to the connection page, select your connection, click on connection name, check the datasource tag in Univer***REMOVED***l Connector Configuration (in the sidebar on the right side of the page)

 •	Check that the server certificate is downloaded from the connection page and uploaded to the datasource.
 Check that the path to the certificate is set in the filebeat.yml and uncommented.